RassssD/rassssd.github.io/predocs.md

 [comment]: <> (* A government is considering reforming its tax on foreign citizens resident in the country, by lowering the tax-free allowance and/or increasing the tax rate. )
 [comment]: <> (* The UK government wants to evaluate the effects of R&D subsidies on firm investment)

-General advice for interviews: Take it easy.
+General advice for interviews: Take it easy, "Don't Panic".
 Take 10 seconds to think before you answer if you need to.